-The reason why this hole is horizontal is explained on is to allow a movement sideways as shown on the below video:
+The reason why this hole is horizontal is explained to allow for a movement sideways as shown on the below video:

 The second step was to move the engine to the correct position.
 This sideways movement was done using a hammer with a rubber /nylon head directly on the base of the flexible engine mounts.
 This has to be done carefully so we do not damage the paint of the marine engine mount.

-Once the engine is on the correct position, the Carlos was able fix the transmission to the propeller shaft.
-Carlos, checked that the two discs were parallel, and introduced the gauge on all four sides for correct alignment as seen on the below image.
+Once the engine is on the correct position, Carlos was able fix the transmission to the propeller shaft.
+He checked that the two discs were parallel, and introduced the gauge on all four sides for correct alignment as seen on the below image.

 Carlos also took the opportunity to install a new Balmar 100A alternator and took the below video that shows final result.